 The meaning of the black spinel is to present intuitive outcomes.
 It also means to beat all your challenges and get back to the original condition.
 Black Spinel is valuable to bring out boundless chances.
 If you thrive to achieve your goals, wearing Black Spinel can benefit you.
 It will adapt your feelings and help you solve the problem.

 Throughout time, each culture has had its input to the traditional meaning of gemstones and created its legends.
 However, the single best resource for traditions on gemstones is George Kunz’s book “The Curious Lore of Precious Stones” The book was first published in 1913 and still remains a cornerstone of the understanding of gemstones.

 George’s role in understanding the symbolism and meaning of gemstones (the black spinel included) also extends into his involvement in organizing some of the finest collections of rare stones.

 That includes his role in organizing some of the most famous collections in the world, the J.P.
 Morgan-Tiffany collection.
 Nowadays, the J.P.
 Morgan-Tiffany collection is part of the American Museum of Natural History and is available to the public.

 Black spinel is rated eight on the MOHS hardness scale and most often occurs as water-worn pebbles or octahedral crystal formations.
 Best spinels don’t come with inclusions and don’t require any chemical treatment.
 Unless it is a lighter colored Spinel which may require some chemical treatment.
 In terms of colors, the spinel can come in a deep black hue (most often), light-dark blue tones, purple, pink, yellow, and amber hues.

 Metaphysical Healing Properties

 Black spinel is often regarded as a protective gemstone that repels negativity while at the same time triggers empowerment and inspiration to its bearer.
 There is also a popular belief that this stone can heal the entire body as a whole.

-Also, great benefit can come to people seeking to get rid of resentments, want to expel feelings of sadness, and find calmness.
+Also, great benefits can come to people seeking to get rid of resentments, want to expel feelings of sadness, and find calmness.